ayadshkur10221/karwan-ai/README.md

 [![Discord.js](https://img.shields.io/badge/Discord.js-Latest-5865F2)]()
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue)]()

-Karwan is a Kurdish-first AI Discord bot designed to help Kurdish communities chat with AI naturally in Kurdish.
+Karwan is a Kurdish-first AI chatbot for Discord that allows users to chat naturally in Kurdish using AI powered by Puter.

 </div>